The School of Theology and Religious Studies Student Association

 Always check the STRSSA Calendar for upcoming events!

 !!STRSSA EVENT!!
-Thursday 7 April - Lecture = Biblical Studies' Roland E. Murphy Lecture: Dr. Amy-Joe Levine of Vanderbilt (Happel Room)
+Thurs 7 April, 7:00pm - Lecture = Biblical Studies' Roland E. Murphy Lecture: Dr. Amy-Joe Levine (Vanderbilt), "Of Pearls and Prodigals: Hearing Jesus' Parables through Jewish Ears."

 !!STRSSA EVENT!!
 TBD April/May - STRSSA End of the Year Coffee Hour Series sponsored by Moral/Ethics & Liturgy